-5. Grease the caster pivot bearings - one grease fitting for each pivot.
+5. Grease the caster wheel bearings and caster pivot bearings - two (2) grease fittings for each wheel.

 Deck Discharge Chute Installation (GHS Collection Models Only)

 Mount the discharge chute hinge on top of the deck discharge opening using two (2) $1/4-20 \times 1/2$ in. carriage bolts and 1/4-20 ESNA nuts.
 Position the bolts with the heads inside the chute and the nuts on the outside.
 Attach spring for tilt-up action from chute to bracket on deck.